tajahreynolds/datastructures/README.md

 ***
 ## Project 7: Speedy Lookup

 The final project in this course gave students complete freedom to implement a data structure to store and access data in a timely manner.
 The only restriction for the project is that students must write their own data structures, and not use Java's data structure library.
-The class was tested by reading in a string of terms from a text file, which were fed into a StudentLookup object.
-The StudentLookup object contains the name of a student as a String, and the frequency of the student as an int.
+The class was tested by reading in a string of terms from a text file, which were fed into the StudentLookup object, the object that is used to store and access the student data.

 [Project 7 on Github](https://github.com/tajahreynolds/cse274_proj7)